 There are tons of DAWs out there, and for the most part, they all do just about the same thing.
 But each one has a set of unique features that benefit certain styles of music production more than others.

-Here are the four most famous DAWs in the market:
+Here are the four most popular DAW in the market:

 - FL Studio: